 Customer Acquisition and Customer Retention

-One of the most common myths in business is that if you build it, they will come, and stay.
+One of the most common myths in business is that if you build it, they will come and stay.
 But, the reality is that if you don’t care about building your customer relationships, people will ditch you for another brand.

 - No Long-Term Plan: Since the moment you onboard a client, you must have a long-term vision about the relationship.
 The more you maximize the customer lifetime value, the more profitable the client will be to your business.

 - Poor Business Model: A weak and non-profitable business model will push potential clients away.
+Make people remember your brand by starting strong and keeping your pace consistent.

 - Low Work Quality: When customers are not pleased with your service and product quality, they will most likely leave you for your competitors, it is as simple as that.